How does Rest Less make money

 If you’re in the mood to shop and eat good food this January, why not head to the award-winning St George’s Market in Belfast?

 Built between 1890 and 1896, St George’s Market is the last surviving Victorian market in Belfast.
-It’s won awards for its fresh, local produce, and buzzing atmosphere – and was voted the UK’s best large indoor market in 2023.
+It’s won awards for its fresh, local produce and buzzing atmosphere – and was voted the UK’s best large indoor market in 2023.

 5. Stargaze at Kynance Cove, Cornwall

-Located on the west side of the Lizard Peninsula in Cornwall, Kynance Cove is a National Trust Go Stargazing Site.
+Located on the west side of the Lizard Peninsula in Cornwall, Kynance Cove is a National Trust Stargazing Site.
+Due to its low light pollution and distance from nearby cities and towns, it’s an excellent location to spot stars.

 It’s usually extremely busy during the summer months, so why not skip the crowds and take a trip in January instead?